 - 1 teaspoon granulated sugar

-Soak raisins in lukewarm water for 20-30 minutes until plump and soft.
+- Soak raisins in lukewarm water for 20-30 minutes until plump and soft.
+Drain and reserve.

-Heat olive oil in a saucepan over medium-high heat and add onions, garlic and celery, cooking for 7-10 minutes or until they are tender and just starting to brown.
+- Add onions, garlic, and celery, stirring occasionally to cook for 7-10 minutes or until they are tender and just starting to brown.

-Once the onions are lightly browned, add the crushed tomatoes and can of paste.
+- Once the onions are lightly browned, add the crushed tomatoes and can of paste.
 I like my sauce thick and hearty—food that feeds the marrow of your bones—which is why I add a can of tomato paste to ensure a richer consistency.
-Add capers, pine nuts, olives, anchovies, and raisins.
-Stirring slowly, sprinkle in basil for taste and sugar to cut down on the acidity of the tomatoes while articulating the sweetness of the raisins.

-Let the sauce come to a boil, then lower the heat and simmer for at least one hour, stirring occasionally, until the sauce reaches its desired thickness.
-Serve with penne or rigatoni and a full red wine like Nero D’Avola.
+Let the sauce come to a boil, then lower the heat and simmer for at least 1 hour, stirring occasionally, until the sauce reaches its desired thickness.